Steve Stark: Career

 Over his career, Steve Stark has served in senior development & current positions at three major studios (Paramount, Columbia TriStar & Metro-Goldwyn-Mayer) as well as an Executive Producer of many series for Universal Television, Paramount Television and 20th Century Fox Television.
 During his career, Stark has been responsible for developing, overseeing and/or producing over 3300 episodes of television.
 More recently, he quit MGM/UA.
-Under a first look deal with MGM/UA, he has launched Toluca Pictures where he is producing several shows including The Handmaid's Tale (Hulu), Fargo (FX), Vikings: Valhalla (Netflix) and Wednesday (Netflix).
+Under a first look deal with MGM/UA, he has launched Toluca Pictures where he is producing several shows including The Handmaid's Tale (Hulu), Fargo (FX), Vikings: Valhalla (Netflix) The Consultant(Amazon) and Wednesday (Netflix).

 As President of MGM/UA Television, he was responsible for all scripted content, from concept to production; partnerships with multi-platform broadcasters including network, cable and digital outlets; and development of new productions, including reinvigorating the MGM film library.
 MGM/UA Television has numerous scripted series on-air or in production including Get Shorty (EPIX), Condor (AT&T Audience Network), Perpetual Grace, LTD (EPIX), and Four Weddings and a Funeral (Hulu).

 From November 2011 to March 2021, Stark oversaw the development of new content for MGM Television, creating scripted television.

 Stark joined Metro-Goldwyn-Mayer from his own production company, Steve Stark Productions, where he led the company to an overall deal with NBC/Universal Television.
 At the helm of Steve Stark Productions, he served as Executive Producer on USA Network’s series Fairly Legal, in partnership with Universal Cable Productions, and the NBC series The Event, in partnership with Universal Television.
 His credits also include Executive Producer on CBS’ long-running series Medium, starring Patricia Arquette.
 Prior to forming his own company, Stark developed Medium while serving as President of Grammnet Productions where he also executive produced three seasons of The CW’s The Game and the U.S. adaptation of The Sketch Show for FBC.